If you ask “how much creatine should I take?” Invariably the answer given is 5 grams as a typical creatine dosage.

-To load or not to load, that is a matter of personal decision and your tolerance to higher levels initially.
+To load or not to load, is a matter of personal decision and your tolerance to higher levels initially.
 On one hand, the loading phase will aid in results happening quicker.

-Skipping the loading phase can help with that situation.
+Skipping the loading period can help with that situation.
 Because of the increased susceptibility of older people to kidney dysfunction, anyone over 70 years of age is strongly encouraged to skip the loading phase.

 The Maintenance Phase Explained

 This phase lasts about 3 to 5 weeks before taking a break from creatine sports nutrition called the Washout Phase.

 How Do You Calculate Your Personal Creatine Dosage

 Daily creatine dose according to body weight:

 This table gives doses during the loading and maintenance phases of supplementation for a range of body weights.